 Japan and Korea have a strong tie among them (94%) and join as partial members of the previous cluster.

-Australia, Belgium, Luxemburg, Netherlands, and Switzerland form a dense cluster, in which each country shares strong ties to all other country in the cluster.
+Australia, Belgium, Luxemburg, Netherlands, and Switzerland form a dense cluster, in which each country shares strong ties to all other countries in the cluster.

 Slovenia and Slovakia have a strong tie, yet less strong than the other clusters of two by 72%.
 The countries have strong and weak ties to cluster 5 and cluster 7.